c-m-hunt/docker-buildkit-demo/README.md

   --progress=plain -t test-clone .
 ```
 ### Output
+Instead of building an image, the `--output` argument copies the current image to your local machine.

 Use the `scratch` image to build output and then change the `--output` argument to output files from your `docker build` command rather than an image.

+This example builds on the previous example of using SSH in Docker build.
 ```
 docker build \
 	--ssh default \